Vinyl Revival, A guide for the new and old collector

 Embedded within the dawn of nearly every genre of recorded music, vinyl is the carrier of countless histories with significant and lasting cultural effects.
 In the digital age where the physical format has largely been forsaken, people’s connections with records have saved the medium from irrelevance.
 Now, with vinyl sales smashing records on both sides of the Atlantic, the renewed interest is a testament to the timelessness of records.
 Knowing where to look is key – and we’ve done the legwork for you.
 Check out our list of the most notable record stores in Rome.

 This gidden jewel is located in one of the most up-and-coming areas in the city of Rome called Pigneto.
 Opened in 1996, a music lover and an avid collector who is always on the lookout for new LPs, operates this joint.
 They carry a vast collection of punk, metal, hip-hop, soul, garage, ska, jazz, lanyard soundtracks and much more.
 Alongside the LP collection they also boast a great selection of CDs, gadgets, books and t-shirts.
-They are opening their sister store on December 10th in Via Del Boschetto 94, in Monti.
+Last year they opened their sister store on in Via Del Boschetto 94, in Monti.

 Circonvallazione Casilina, 44 – Via del Boschetto, 94